DWA-3D: A Reactive Planner for Robust and Efficient Autonomous UAV Navigation in Confined Environments

-These functions work with the predicted position of the drone $\mathbf{x}'=(x',y',z')$ after applying $\mathbf{v}$ during a selected time-step $\Delta t$ (\autoref{fig:trajectory}).
-As this prediction must be computed for each set of velocities in $V_r$, it is mandatory to speed it up the computation as much as possible while preserving its accuracy, so neither accelerations nor the effect of roll and pitch angles are taken into account.
+These functions work with the predicted position of the drone $\mathbf{x}'=(x',y',z')$ after applying $\mathbf{v}$ during a prediction time-step $\Delta t$ (\autoref{fig:trajectory}).
+As this prediction must be computed for each set of velocities in $V_r$, it is mandatory to speed up the computation as much as possible while preserving its accuracy, so neither accelerations nor the effect of roll and pitch angles are taken into account.
 Also, the linear and angular motions are approximated as uniform ones every sampling time $\Delta t$,

 being $x, y, z$ and $\psi$ the current values of the position and orientation of the drone pose and $x', y', z'$ and $\psi'$ their predicted values respectively.

 The objective function $G(\textbf{v})$ is discretized for computing its maximum value and its corresponding optimal linear and angular velocities $\textbf{v}^*$ (see \autoref{eq:v*}).
 Different discretization steps are used for the three controlled velocities in order to keep a balance between the computation time and the velocity jumps.
 Against other state of the art local planners that achieve non linear optimizations, the computation time is bounded, only depending on the discretization parameters.
 Moreover, the method directly computes optimal linear and angular velocity commands providing feasible motions under the kinodynamic constraints, according with the objective function, without the necessity of calculating complex trajectories between subgoals.